freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 A different problem stems from pipes.

-pipes are used all the time, e.g. "du -s | sort -n" creates a pipe whose one endpoint is standard output for du and another is standard input for sort.
+Pipes are used all the time, e.g. "du -s | sort -n" creates a pipe whose one endpoint is standard output for du and another is standard input for sort.

 By default the pipe can hold up to 16KB before it gets filled up.